baudisgroup/segment-liftover/manual.md

 ```
 When this option is given, the program will only process a limited number of files.

-### no remapping
+### no approximate conversion
 ```
---no_remapping
+--no_approximate_conversion
 ```
-When this option is given, the program will only use convertion results from Liftovet.
-No proximal re-convertion.
+When this option is given, the program will only use conversion results from Liftovet.

-### specify a remapping file
+### re-use a mapping file
 ```
--r, --remap_file FILENAME
+-m, --mapping_file FILENAME
 ```
-After each suceessful execution, segment_liftover will generate a log file containing all the re-converted segments and probes at ```./logs/remapped.log```.
+After each successful execution, segment_liftover will generate a log file containing all the re-converted segments and probes in ```./logs/approximate_conversion.log```.

-It can be re-used to dramaticly improve the processing time, if the segments/probes are from the same/similar pipeline or platform.
+It can be re-used to dramatically improve the processing time, if the segments/probes are from the same/similar pipeline or platform.

 ### step size & range
 ```
 --step_size INTEGER
 --range INTEGER
 ```
 When Liftover fails to convert a segment or probe, segment_liftover will try to re-convert by approximation.
-The arounding region of the failed postion will be searched, and the closed convertable position will be used as substitute.
-The distance between two searched positions and the maximam distance of the search are defined by ```step_size``` and ```range```, respectively.
+The surrounding region of the failed position will be searched, and the closed convertible position will be used as substitute.
+The distance between two searched positions and the maximum distance of the search are defined by ```step_size``` and ```range```, respectively.

 The default settings is ```step_size = 400```, ```range = 10```.
 The counting unit is _base_ for ```step_size``` and _kilo bases_ for ```range```.

-These options have significant impact on the process time of re-convertion.
-Read our [publication]() for the detailed discussion of tuning for the best performence.
+These options have significant impact on the process time of re-conversion.
+In general they should be related to the average distance between adjacent probes of the experiment platform.

 ### new header names
 ```